prabhu-sunderaraman/full-stack-2024/frontend/day18/notes.md

 * Every test is run independently of the other
 * You WILL NEVER CALL one test from another test
-* Always test your code IN ISOLATION
+* Always test your code IN ISOLATION: How do you test YOUR CODE ALONE without getting impacted by other code

 ###### Unit testing libraries